kvngmuhy94/kingcounty-price/README.md

    - R² Score

 5. Model Comparison
-   - Visual and tabular Comparison of model score
+   - Visual and tabular Comparison of model scores
    - Discussed strengths and weaknesses of each model

 6. Model Optimization